cherup01/PrismarineMC/README.md

 Some of the extended functionality that Prismarine offers:

 * Optional Xbox Live authentication
-* Support for Windows 10 Edition
+* Classic Inventory support
-* Working enchantments - W.I.P - 8/26 of enchantments working
+* Enchantments are working - W.I.P - 8/26 of enchantments working
 * Critical hits

 However, Prismarine still has a long way to go.
 We welcome contributions.